← All posts

 3. "Within how many hours can you produce a full traceback for a given TLC?" (the FDA's answer is 24; most retailers want 24 or better)

 If you can answer all three with a real example pulled from this week's production, you're ahead of most of the supplier base.
+Retailer-specific programs raise the same bar in their own audits: see how Whole Foods stacks four audits and Costco's supplier traceability requirements.

 The 60-second checklist